Go to main content

 ---

-Optimizing Salary Management: Best Practices and Tools for 2026
+Optimizing Salary Management: Best Practices and Tools 2026

 Choosing the Right Payroll Software

-• HR integration: connection with SIRH, time management (GTA), signature tools
+• HR Integration: connection with HRIS, time management, signature tools

-According to a Markess by Exaegis survey (2024), 58% of French micro and small businesses outsource all or part of their payroll function, compared to 22% of large companies.
+According to a Markess by Exaegis survey (2024), 58% of French SMEs outsource all or part of their payroll function, compared to 22% of large companies.
 Outsourcing offers:

-• Guarantee of regulatory compliance assured by a specialized provider
+• A guarantee of regulatory compliance assured by a specialized provider

-• Reduced risk of error and associated penalties
+• Reduced risk of errors and associated penalties

-• Increased availability during peak periods (closings, holidays)
+• Increased availability during peak activity periods (closings, leave)

-But it also requires vigilance in the contract regarding data protection (subcontracting under article 28 of GDPR) and data reversibility in case of provider change.
+But it also requires contractual vigilance regarding data protection (sub-processing within the meaning of Article 28 of GDPR) and data reversibility in case of provider change.

 Integrating Electronic Signature into the Payroll Workflow